monster-js/monster-js/docs/store/retrieving-state.md

 # Retrieving State

-In this section, we will explore how to retrieve the state from the Weco JS Store.
+In this section, we will explore how to retrieve the state from the Monster JS Store.
 Retrieving the state is a fundamental operation that allows you to access your application’s data for use in your components or services.

 ## 1. Understanding State Retrieval

-The Weco JS Store provides a simple and efficient way to retrieve state values.
+The Monster JS Store provides a simple and efficient way to retrieve state values.
 You can access the state directly using the `get` method.
 The `get` method fetches the specified portion of the state, allowing you to use it within your application logic or UI components.

 ## 2. Retrieving a State Value